mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

   - MS-G3D/
 ```

 To train and evaluate the models, only the MS-G3D and data folders are needed.
-In the data folder, the network input features are generated from the keypoints extracted extracted from the videos of the original dataset.
+In the data folder, the network input features are generated from the keypoints extracted from the videos of the original dataset.

 ### Dataset (Optional)